gautierstoll/ScMaBoSS/README.md

    val simulation: CfgMbss = CfgMbss.fromFile("file.cfg", BndMbss.fromFile("file.bnd"))
    ```

-3. Open server socket on port port_number:
+3. Open server socket on port `port_number` used by the running MaBoSS server:
    ```scala
    val optMcli = MaBoSSClient("localhost",port=port_number)
    ```
-   Note that for a distant MaBoSS server, ip adress can be used instead of "localhost".
+   Note that for a distant MaBoSS server, an ip address can be used instead of "localhost".
    If the socket cannot be open, `MaBoSSClient` return a `None`.
 Otherwise

 4. Run MaBoSS (note that handling option with `.head` should not appear in a script, because it may render an error):